 Indigenous peoples' land rights under international law: from victims to actors

-Gilbert, Jeremie (2006) Indigenous peoples' land rights under international law: from victims to actors.
+Gilbert, Jérémie (2006) Indigenous peoples' land rights under international law: from victims to actors.
 Transnational, Ardsley, NY.
 ISBN 9781571053695

 Full text is not in this repository.

 Through its meticulous and wide-ranging examination of the interaction between international law and indigenous peoples’ land rights, the work explores several burning issues such as collective rights, self-determination, autonomy, property rights, and restitution of land.
 In assessing the human rights approach to land rights the book delves into the notion of past violations and the role of human rights law in providing for remedies, reparation and restitution.
 It also argues that there is a new phase in the relationship between States and indigenous peoples in the making of territorial agreements.

-|Research Areas:||School of Law > Law|
+|Research Areas:||A. > School of Law > Law and Politics|

-|Deposited On:||20 Jan 2010 10:21|
+|Date Deposited:||20 Jan 2010 10:21|